 Autumn has arrived, and Fall Fest returns – this Saturday!
 Rhode Island Avenue NE Main Street’s (RIAMS) signature annual event brings together local businesses, vendors, performers, and neighbors in a celebratory day, taking place from 10am-4pm.
 The event is free and open to the public, and is both family and pet-friendly.
 Fall Fest is conveniently located along Rhode Island Avenue NE between 20th-24th Streets NE.

 40+ local vendors, including Zeke’s Coffee, The Capital Candy Jar, District Dance Arts, Hands on Drums, and Quilts in Color, will be set up along the Avenue.
 Performances by Capoeira Males DC, Handsome Hound, and more will take place on the Access Green Entertainment Stage, with opening remarks by Mayor Bowser at 10am.”

-Hipchickindc is a licensed real estate broker.
-She is the founder of 10 Square Team and is affiliated with Keller Williams Capital Properties .
-10 Square Team is a popville.com advertiser.
+Suzanne Des Marais is an associate broker with Bediz Group, LLC at Keller Williams Capital Properties .
 Unless specifically noted, neither she nor the company that she is affiliated with represented any of the parties or were directly involved in the transaction reported below.
-Unless otherwise noted, the source of information is Metropolitan Regional Information Systems (MRIS), which is the local multiple listing system.
+Unless otherwise noted, the source of information is Metropolitan Regional Information Systems (MRIS), which is the local multiple listing system and/or Real Estate Business Intelligence (RBI).
 Information is deemed reliable but not guaranteed.

-Featured Property: 1815 Otis St NE
+Featured Property: 3109 20th St NE